ben-dev10/ben-dev10/README.md

 ![profile banner](./github-profile-banner@3x.png)

 Hello 👋, you can call me Ben.
-I'm a passionate Web Developer and knows a little bit about design.
+I'm a passionate Web Developer who knows a little design.
-I like to design and build User Interfaces (UIs), for all kinds of platforms primarily  the web. (but keen to expanding to mobile, desktop and beyond - wearables and IoT devices.)
+I like to design and build UIs for all kinds of platforms primarily for the web. (but working on expanding to mobile, desktop and beyond - wearables and IoT devices included.)

-You can contact me on my socials linked to my GitHub account.

 <!---
 ben-dev10/ben-dev10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.